 The best embryos

-Initial studies suggest that transfer of the embryo on day 5, at the blastocyst stage, may yield higher pregnancy rates.
+Transfer of the embryo on day 5, at the blastocyst stage, has higher pregnancy rates.
 There may be two possible reasons for this:

 - Firstly, transfer of the blastocyst to the uterus may be more physiologically appropriate , since this mimics nature more closely, so that the implantation rate may be higher

 - Also, waiting till the blastocyst stage allows the doctor to select the "best " embryos, since unhealthy embryos are likely to die ( arrest) before they reach this stage.

 Blastocyst transfer also significantly reduces the possibility of potentially dangerous high-order multiple births, such as triplets.
 Higher implantation rates allows doctors to transfer fewer blastocysts - perhaps only one - reducing or avoiding multiple births and their associated problems.
 Supernumerary blastocysts can also be successfully cryopreserved using vitrification so that pregnancies can be achieved after thawing.

 Why you should insist that your doctor do only blastocyst transfers